 My passion for helping parents manage their children’s screen time comes from my own parenting journey.

-I realised that I was exposing my own three preschoolers to too much screen time, so I cut it right back.
+I realised that I was exposing my own three preschoolers to too much screen time, so I cut it right back in 2017.
 It was about two hours a day and we reduced it to only about two hours a week.
 They were aged four, two and a half, and six months.
 Crikey!